Tuesday, August 21, 2007

 Which then reminded me of the mission thing.
 At one point in my mission, near the middle, I transferred in to what became a small scale “mission scandal.”
 You know, one of those situations where people get chastised and transferred?
 My mission president asked me about the situation in an interview and I told him everything I knew.
 I wasn’t directly involved and our work was going fine, so I wasn’t too worried.
 President told me he was very concerned about certain missionaries and I should have noticed this or that, and he wondered if he could trust any of us anymore.
 This shocked and hurt me and I carried the hurt with me into my work the next week.
 Although I knew I had been 100% honest, and I knew God knew it, I was still terribly shaken by the thought that my President didn’t trust me.
 I prayed about it one night and fell asleep praying.
 I had a dream that was long and strange but had a message for me, directly from Christ: “You need to put your trust in me and me alone.
 You have to stop worrying about what other people think, even your mission president.”
 Profound and applicable, and easier said than done.
 It’s something that has become easier, but is still a struggle to this day.
 And I believe He knew it would be.

 I really miss my siblings.
 There is an enormous part of my life that I can’t share with them.
 You know, when you’re in it together, you get it, and when you’re not, you just avoid the topic?
 There are lots of things like that in life—motherhood, marriage, addiction, etc.—either you’ve been there or you haven’t.
 Pure Religion and Discipleship are in that category for me, and it’s sad.
-I have felt left out (of taking my covenants lightly, of breaking the Word of Wisdom, the Law of Chastity, of sleeping/drugging away my life) for a long time, but it’s a good kind of left out.
+I have felt left out for a long time, but it’s a good kind of left out.
 The Savior said in Luke 14:26-27 that it might be like this and I have to love him more than anything to be his disciple (and I think I do—I’m trying to prove it).
 But he also said (coincidentally) in John 14:26-27 he would send me comfort and peace… “Let not your heart be troubled, neither let it be afraid.”
 And I’m not troubled or afraid anymore.
 He kept his promise in a million little ways throughout the month of February.
-My cup, which felt so empty on that morning I cried has been filled to overflowing with assurances that I am never alone; that God gave me Rich for this exact reason (and a million others); that my siblings will indeed be back here with me, and we will all walk this path together with our families.
+My cup, which felt so empty on that morning I cried has been filled to overflowing with assurances that I am never alone; that God gave me Rich for this exact reason (and a million others); that my siblings will indeed come back someday, and we will all walk this path together with our families.
 Until then, I’ll stay the course and pay the price of discipleship.
 There is no title I’d rather have.

 (Thanks, President Heap)